 For FY2018 there is a new code to report Type 2 diabetic ketoacidosis (DKA).
 This was previously reported with code E13.1-, other specified diabetes mellitus with ketoacidosis with or without coma.
 Now, there is a code specifically for reporting this diagnosis.
 E11.1- is used to report Type 2 diabetes with DKA with or without coma.

 What is diabetic ketoacidosis (DKA)?

 DKA occurs when the body produces high levels of blood acids known as ketones.
-This develops when the body isn’t producing enough insulin.
+This develops when the body is not producing enough insulin.
 When the body does not produce or have enough insulin, the body begins to break down fat as fuel.
-When the body switches to burning fat this produces a buildup of acids that are called ketones.
+When the body switches to burning fat, this produces a buildup of acids that are called ketones.
 Excess ketones build up and are spilled over into the urine.

 Symptoms of DKA:

 - Nausea & Vomiting

 - Abdominal pain

 - Breath that smells of fruit

 - High blood sugar level and ketone levels in your urine

 Causes of DKA: